-For many UO students, campus is not only a place to go to class and study; it's the place they call home.
-The University of Oregon is dedicated to providing a safe, secure living and learning environment for all students.
+For many University of Oregon students, campus is not only a place to go to class and study; it's the place they call home.
+The UO is dedicated to providing a safe, secure living and learning environment for all students.

 Safety and Security Resources